Courses – Faculty of Science

 Advanced Topics in Human Computer Interaction

 Human aspects of computer systems, relevant to commercial solution development and computer science research.
-Sample topics: support of pen-based interaction on a range of devices such as digital whiteboards, tablet PCs and PDAs; technical infrastructure for pen-based interaction; trends with domain specific user interface design, such as interfaces for enterprise systems.
+Sample topics: advanced evaluation methods; support of pen and touch-based interaction; trends with domain specific user interface design, such as interfaces for enterprise systems.

-Recommended preparation: COMPSCI 345 or SOFTENG 350
+Prerequisite: COMPSCI 345 or 704 or SOFTENG 350

 Restriction: SOFTENG 702